oracle-livelabs/apex/ai-vision-lab/Introduction/introduction.md

 Estimated Time: 1 hour

 ### Objectives
-In this workshop, you will:
+In this workshop, you:
 - Configure OCI API keys
 - Leverage OCI vision USING Social media app
 - Integrate OCI vision with Oracle APEX

-###Prerequisites for Building this App:
+### Prerequisites for Building this App:

 - An Oracle Cloud Infrastructure account.
 If you don't already have an Oracle cloud account, you can signup for a 30-day free trial account.
 More about it here: https://www.oracle.com/in/cloud/free/